Missdrop/Machine-Learning/README.md

 ## Run

-This project widely uses Jupyter notebook, please make sure you have a Jupyter environment. (which is already installed if everything is OK)
+This project widely uses Jupyter notebook, please make sure you have a Jupyter environment.